Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 ------|----------------|-----------------------------------------------------
 0xc5  | (∅ → timestamp) | 1; [standard memory cost](#standard-memory-cost)

-Pushes the transaction minimum time in milliseconds on the data stack.
+Pushes the [TxHeader](entries.md#txheader) mintime in milliseconds on the data stack.
 If the value is greater than 2<sup>63</sup>–1, pushes 2<sup>63</sup>–1 (encoded as [VM number](#vm-number) 0xffffffffffffff7f).

 Fails if executed in the [block context](#block-context).